 - In Kingdom Hearts 3D: Dream Drop Distance, it is revealed that there are 12 Xehanorts, 4 of which are the man himself as he was around the time he left his home, Xemnas, Ansem, and the reborn Master Xehanort, while the others contain part of Xehanort's heart.

 - Len had part of personality split into White Len and then bolstered with magic (or something) giving her an evil twin of sorts.
 The most notable thing besides being, you know, evil, is that White Len speaks a great deal while Len has only spoken two or three times in total.

 - In the penultimate scene of Planescape: Torment, the Nameless protagonist meets some of his earlier incarnations in person - the good incarnation, the practical incarnation, and the paranoid incarnation.

-- In Sonic the Hedgehog (2006), two of the big villains of the game - Iblis, a mindlessly destructive fire-demon, and Mephiles, a cunning, manipulative creature of darkness - are actually split aspects of Solaris, a god of light and time who "eats dimensions for breakfast".
+- In Sonic the Hedgehog (2006), two of the big villains of the game - Iblis, a mindlessly destructive fire demon, and Mephiles, a cunning, manipulative creature of darkness - are actually split aspects of Solaris, a god of light and time who "eats dimensions for lunch".
 Naturally, they recombine for the True Final Boss of the game.